caps-tum/sys-sage/docs/sys-sage_PAPI.md

 To realize the integration of PAPI into _sys-sage_, wrapper functions are provided that envelop the underlying PAPI routine.
-They will be behave **exactly** like the underlying PAPI routine, with the added logic of automatically managing the storage of the performance counter values into _sys-sage_.
+They will be behave **exactly** like the underlying PAPI routine, with the added logic of automatically managing the storage of the performance counter values within _sys-sage_.
 The wrapper functions are

 | sys-sage wrapper | corresponding PAPI routine |